 While viewership did drop slightly in the following years, it wasn’t by much, and the Six Invitational tournaments remain relatively popular almost seven years after Siege launched.
 Today, when these tournaments go live, countless punters rush to take part in high-stakes Six Invitational betting.

 As we’re working down from the top, the next best Rainbow Six tournaments to discuss would be the Six Major events.
 It was in 2018 that the first Six Major was held in Paris, boasting a $350k prize pool and featuring sixteen of the best Siege teams in the world (at that point).
 It was a remarkable success, and today it boasts the second-highest viewership record for any Six Major tournament.

 Today, the Six Major tournaments are slightly more valuable, boasting a $500k prize pool.
 They’re typically held in countries all around the world, with the top R6S teams travelling in to compete.
 There are multiple Six Majors throughout the year, which is in direct contrast to the Six Invitational, which is a single, yearly tournament.
 For viewers, these Majors are easily some of the best Rainbow Six tournaments on the schedule, proving that the Six Siege esports community is still going strong.

-Looking ahead into 2022, there will be opportunities for bettors to win big with some Six August Major betting, or later in the year with Six November Major betting.
+Looking ahead into 2022, bettors will have opportunities to win big with some Six Berlin Major betting or later in the year with Six November Major betting.